Example dual-language button

 Predefined content

-Add the game object with the associated script to the object field and choose the method you wish to call from the dropdown menu next to it.
-For more information see the MRTK documentation.
+If adding a method call in the editor, drag the game object with the associated script (that contains the method you want to call) to the object field and choose the method from the dropdown menu next to it.

 Scripting

-Adding a method listener can be done after instantiating the button.
+To add a method listener after instantiating the button, follow the structure:

 Adding translations